NEED HELP

 Grub damage in a back yard.
 The birds have caused even more damage by feeding on the grubs.

-Early warning signs: Birds pecking in the grass can be a sign of grubs.
-Rubbing your hand over and area seeing a small swarm of moths fly-up is a sign of sod webworms being present.
-If you have a lot of “June beetles” (actually they are Japanese Beetles that usually hatch and fly around the month of June) flying around the street lights, you will need to treat for them in another 30-45 days.
+Early warning signs of insect damage to sod in Arizona: Birds pecking in the sod grass can be a sign of grubs.
+Rubbing your hand over an area seeing a small swarm of moths fly up is a sign that sod webworms are present.
+If you have a lot of “June beetles” (actually they are Masked Chafers that usually hatch and fly around the month of June) flying around the street lights, you will need to treat for them in another 30-45 days.
 Small mounds of dirt in the turf, or small worn paths ¼ inch wide – look out for ants!

 Slideshows